jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I've studied this topic for years.
 Academically, at the University of Toronto, I worked on political philosophy, history, and innovation.
 But I learned far more on the frontline as a projectionist, contractor, line worker, account manager, claims adjuster, and especially when inventing a digital tool for an Industrial Age industry.
 I wrote this book to my fellow people on Main Street today; here's how we fix our problems and win the game.

 You'll like it best if you're sick of contemporary infotainment politics but love checking-out what Elon is up to.
 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
 We don't have to invent impossible technology like time-travel to solve road traffic, personal loneliness, or rising health-care costs.

-You'll really like this book if you know that unless we see ourselves in the video below, evolution will find someone who does.
+You'll really like this book if you know that unless we see ourselves, our kids, and our grandkids in the video below, evolution will find someone who does.

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
 So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich... fine, you've spotted a problem.
 What are you going to do about it?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
-A few weeks ago these habits didn't even exust, and it's already taboo to flaunt them.
-Our society can still adapt when we realize it's in our best expectations.
+A few weeks ago these habits didn't even exist, and it's already taboo to flaunt them.
+Our society can still adapt when we realize we should.

+Good progress, but there's still a lot more upgrades in the technology tree waiting to be clicked.

-I wrote this book to get you dreaming again so we can keep adapting.
+I wrote this book to get you dreaming about them all.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
-All books that helped start modern democracies.
-They made unhappy people on Main Street realize the big picture.
+All books that helped start modern democracies by making unhappy people realize the big picture.
 That our choices are our most potent political weapon.
 That with advanced technology, our choices are, in fact, weapons for change.
-And when we all believe in a new philosophy, we'll become player gods holding the levers of power in the glorious Internet Age.

 Today, if we don't step up to upgrade our politics, we'll keep suffering the unknowns of a degenerating Industrial age society.
-We'll stay unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods in the stars.
+We'll stay unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods of the Internet Age.

 And if we stay non-playing characters, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.

 ## The Grand Mission of Techvolution

-Writer David Mamet once said being free from trying to please a group means being open to seeing Nature.
+Writer David Mamet once said not trying to please a group of people, means being open to seeing Nature.
 So, I embraced that idea when writing this book.
 Meaning, I didn't try to please any pundit or professor.
 I'm a regular guy who wrote this all for myself and my fellow people on Main Street.
 Saying that Techvolution has three parts:

 **I. A New Philosophy**: This part shows how to upgrade our philosophy to the Internet Age.
-Its purpose is to enable Main Street to see the big picture: that we're all player gods who must use apps, electronics, and the internet to solve our problems.
+Its purpose is to enable Main Street to see the big picture: that we're all player gods who must use apps, electronics, and the internet to solve our problems now.
 Fittingly, the best indicator of our progress is how happy we are with our lives.

 **II.
 Building the Life Star**: This section explains the new political and economic truths we'll see in the Internet Age with technologies like apps, bio-monitors, and big data.
-With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong."
+With these digital tools, we'll be enabled to create objective definitions of political and economic "right and wrong" as we play the game.
 In short, the Life Star will do for politics and economics what scientific instruments (such as the telescope) did for physics, chemistry, biology, etc. The troubling part is many people—especially phantom storytellers of old philosophies—won't accept what this new telescope shows us.

 **III.
 Starting Starfleet**: Once we can see ourselves in the "Life Star telescope" we'll use it to design digital tools detached from the Industrial Age.
 As the Industrial Age's material abundance helped us live in so-called "perpetual peace," Internet Age products will make our lifestyle one of "perpetual profit."
 We'll send the massive savings to Musk and his protegees and hence jumpstart the Space Exploration Age—or as I like to say, "Start Starfleet."

 **How to See the Matrix**: To write Techvolution, I used Aristotle's Poetics to better understand Hegelian dialectics, and then I added some evolutionary biology because I think the fields are similar, if not the same.
 If that bores you to pieces, that's cool, you don't need to read more about it.
 But just so you know, Techvolution is based on a full-blown philosophy that I'll explain in another book called _How to See the Matrix_.

-**No More Magic - The End of Movies**: I learned about the transition from the Industrial Age to the Internet Age by studying the movie industry.
-Like Silicon Valley is today, Hollywood was once a pillar of innovation.
+**No More Magic - The End of Movies**: Like Silicon Valley is today, Hollywood was once a pillar of innovation.
 By mastering modern technology, "the movies" became an affordable and fun night out for the middle class.
 Now we've almost forgotten what movie seats feel like.
-All because the industry used Internet Age technologies to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if more of our industries don't upgrade to the Internet Age soon._
+All because the industry used Internet Age technologies to oversell blockbusters instead of telling better stories like HBO or Netflix have done so well. _No More Magic_ looks behind the curtain of a dying Industrial Age industry, and foreshadows what's to come if more of our industries don't upgrade to the Internet Age soon.
+Note, much of what I learned about humanity's transition from the Industrial Age to the Internet Age I learned by studying the movie industry in this article.

-**The 2008 Economic Crisis Was Only the Beginning**: The 2008 economic crisis was inevitable, because we can't keep the Industrial Age alive forever.
-That's why the image for this article is the people of the Industrial Age "player god" waking up, while the leader is looking up in sadness.
-His time in the sun is over.
-Years before the sword and scepter of the Medieval Age player god were replaced as the ultimate levers of power by the muskets of a civilizian military, and the gavel of a blind justice system.
-In 2008, the levers of power such as centralized databases, claim systems, and phone records inside the great bank, insurance, and other large office builings were also losing their power in favour of Internet Age technology.
-Although evolution was forestalled by bail outs, nothing stops progress, which is why 2008 was only the beginning of our problems.
+**The 2008 Economic Crisis Was Only the Beginning**: In the Medieval Age, the sword and scepter were the ultimate levers of power.
+These were replaced by the muskets of a civilizian military and the gavel of a blind justice system.
+In the same fasion, whether we like it or not, the Industrial Age ultimate levers of power such as centralized databases, claim systems, and stock trading software are also being replaced by Internet Age technology.
+That's why the image for this article is the people of the Industrial Age "player god" waking up, while the leader is looking up in sadness; his time in the sun is over.
+Techvolution will help us transition to the Internet Age much eaiser.
 I was writing this article in 2006 and finished up in 2009.
 Like _A New Philosophy_, it says we need to upgrade our way of life to digital technology but is cruder in doing so.

 ===

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

-To make a difference, we need a new ruling philosophy.
-Here's an example.
-Among their many beliefs, rightists strongly defend voting and property rights, while Leftists inspire us all to stand up against racism and sexism.
-They are both correct in doing so.
-Techvolution simply adds "antagonism" to our list of evils.

-To realize all the wondrous possibilities of digital technology regular people must be protected while searching, finding, and using new technology.
-Main Street needs protection because it's our duty to see the big picture.
-That we're all player gods who must upgrade our society to the Internet Age.

-With great power comes great responsibility.
-The duty to solve our growing problems must also require the freedom to choose any tool we want.
+To have a better society, we need a new ruling philosophy.
+One that gives people the right and duty to evolve our society to the Internet age.
+But also one that targets our largest political problem today; antagonism.
+Like communism, racism, and sexism, antagonism needs to be eliminated from our society.

+We'll only upgrade our society when ordinary people have the right, duty, and protection to use whatever tool they think best in their home and work lives.

+This isn't too outlandish.
+Do you use the Waze app to help lower road congestion?
+Do you tell your plumber what tools to use?
+In practical terms, Techvolution means ordinary people must use new technology to solve social problems.
+It also means local businesses on Main Street need to be priortized over Big Government and Big Business.
+Small businesses are more agile, and don't have the layers of Industrial Age bureaucracy committed to stopping progress.

-Tools can be anything: a thermal camera to spot leaky windows, the Waze app to lessen traffic congestion, or 3D printing a tool to sell to a neighbor.
-The desire to seek out new tools is human evolution.
-Civilization evolves when its members adopt a modern philosophy telling them to become a player god of the modern age.
+In the end, the desire to seek out new tools is how we win the game of evolution.
+Civilization evolves when its members adopt a modern philosophy and become a player god of the modern age.
 We've upgraded our philosophy many times before, and it's simply time to do it again.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/KeenAmpleHusky' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/keenamplehusky">via Gfycat</a></p>

 _Like magic, or even the Force, this machine can make hammers, wrenches, replacement parts, and almost anything else.
 Using new technology is real politics.
 Because it promotes evolution.
 It doesn't matter if you thrive or die while trying.
 We, as individuals, can only try new ideas and see what works.
 Marching against climate change, or watching infotainment television is merely being an extra.
 The struggle with our society is regular people don't think to act like protagonists or player gods.
 And even worse, it's often against the rules to because Industrial Age companies want us to keep using their obsolete stuff.
-We'll overcome these antagonists below._
+We'll overcome antagomism, and antagonistsm below._

 ===